 How to buy Aristocrat (ALL) shares in Australia

-Aristocrat Leisure Limited is an electronic gaming & multimedia business based in Australia.
-Aristocrat shares (ALL) are listed on the Australian Securities Exchange (ASX) and all prices are in Australian Dollars.
-Aristocrat has a trailing 12-month revenue of around $4.1 billion.
+Aristocrat is a gambling business based in Australia.
+Aristocrat shares (ALL) are listed on the Australian Securities Exchange (ASX) and all prices are in Australian dollars.
+Aristocrat has a trailing 12-month revenue of around $6.3 billion.
 If you're looking to buy shares, check out the steps below.

 How to buy shares in Aristocrat